stonepros/stone/doc/dev/developer_guide/merging.rst

 ==================================

-Commits are merged into branches according to criteria specific to each phase of the Ceph release lifecycle.
+Commits are merged into branches according to criteria specific to each phase of the Stone release lifecycle.
 This chapter codifies these criteria.

 Development releases (i.e. x.0.z)
 ---------------------------------